CodeLionX/holoclean-summary-paper/README.md

 # How to Repair Data?
-The HoloClean Framework
+The HoloClean Framework (unpublished paper)

 Report about the HoloClean Framework ([Github-repository](https://github.com/HoloClean/holoclean)) written for the Seminar _Horrible Data_ at HPI.
 The paper, on which this work is based on ([1]), can be found [online](http://www.vldb.org/pvldb/vol10/p1190-rekatsinas.pdf).